foxharp/irmetermon/README.md

-I'd be pleased if someone could make this scheme work -- the absence of a microcontroller makes this method much simpler, and therefore more accessible to more people.  [ _Since writing this originally, I've heard of one user who did implement this -- their meter is in a dark location, which helped.  -pgf_ ]
+I'd be pleased if someone could make this scheme work -- the absence of a microcontroller makes this method much simpler, and therefore more accessible to more people.  [ _Since writing this originally, I've heard from one user who did implement this -- their meter is in a dark location, which helped.  -pgf_ ]

 Reliable